reiinakano/arbitrary-image-stylization-tfjs/README.md

 both the model *and* the code to run the model.
 These are then run by your browser.

+### What are all these different models?

+The original paper uses an Inception-v3 model as the style network, which takes up ~36.3MB when ported to the browser as a FrozenModel.

+In order to make this model smaller, a MobileNet-v2 was used to distill the knowledge from the pretrained Inception-v3 style network.
+This resulted in a size reduction of just under 4x, from ~36.3MB to ~9.6MB, at the expense of some quality.

+For the transformer network, the original paper uses a model using plain convolution layers.
+When ported to the browser, this model takes up 7.9MB and is responsible for the majority of the calculations during stylization.

+In order to make the transformer model more efficient, most of the plain convolution layers were replaced with depthwise separable convolutions.
+This reduced the model size to 2.4MB, while drastically improving the speed of stylization.
+It is currently experimental, as the drop in quality is rather noticeable.

+This demo lets you use any combination of the models, defaulting to the MobileNet-v2 style network and the original transformer network.

 ### How big are the models I'm downloading?

 The style network is ~9.6MB, while the transformer network is ~7.9MB, for a total of ~17.5MB.
 Since these models work for any style, you only have to download them once!

-### What is the difference between the "distilled MobileNet model" and the "original InceptionV3 model"?

-The original paper uses an Inception-v3 model as the style network, which takes up ~36.3MB when ported to the browser as a FrozenModel.

-Before porting this to the browser, a MobileNet-v2 was used to distill the knowledge from a pretrained Inception-v3 style network.
-This resulted in a size reduction of just under 4x, from ~36.3MB to ~9.6MB, at the expense of some quality.

-This demo lets you use either one, defaulting to the distilled MobileNet-v2 model.

 ### How does style combination work?